A breakdown of the gowns, bling and beauty from the Oscars

 Young Hollywood didn’t disappoint.

+“The trend was to be yourself,” she said.
 “It’s less about trends.
-It’s more about showing who they really are,” she said.
+It’s more about showing who they really are.”

 “Billie Eilish and Billy Porter tend to just stick to their guns.
 When it comes to fashion, they don’t let themselves be confined to any box,” she said.
 “It’s true that Eilish loves a logo, but that’s true of her generation, from Gucci to Louis Vuitton.”